dmlc/treelite/docs/benchmark.rst

 **Methods**.
 For each datasets, we trained a 1600-tree ensemble using XGBoost.
 Then we made predictions on batches of various sizes that were sampled randomly from the training data.
-After running predictions using treelite and XGBoost (latter with :py:meth:`xgboost.Booster.predict`), we measured throughput as the number of lines predicted per second.
+After running predictions using Treelite and XGBoost (latter with :py:meth:`xgboost.Booster.predict`), we measured throughput as the number of lines predicted per second.